Stormwater Tiered Rate System – Effective October 1, 2019 upon City Council approval

 Stormwater Management System Credit

 Properties that operate and maintain onsite detention or retention stormwater management systems may receive a credit of up to 52% for reducing stormwater runoff impacts from the property to the City system.
-Application coming soon.
-Check this site for updates.
+Find the application below.

 Tidal Water Discharge Credit

 Non-singlefamily properties that discharge stormwater runoff directly into Boca Ciega Bay or Tampa Bay may receive a credit of up to 52% for treating stormwater runoff to Outstanding Florida Waters criteria.
 Discharge to tidal waters cannot pass into or through City-maintained drainage systems.
-Application coming soon.
-Check this site for updates.
+Find the application below.